 Wrongful Discharge or Wrongful Termination

-In Texas a termination creates a claim for wrongful discharge under limited circumstance.
+In Texas a termination creates a claim for wrongful termination under limited circumstances.
 The majority of these circumstances include termination in violation of a statute, such as anti-discrimination laws or in retaliation for complaining of unlawful conduct by the employer.
 There are also wrongful discharge claims available when an employee is fired for whistleblowing on certain types of unethical or illegal behavior.
 A terminated employee may also have a claim for wrongful discharge in a Sabine Pilot claim in which the employee is fired for refusing to perform an illegal act at the employer’s direction.
 A wrongful discharge claim gives employees similar opportunities for financial recovery similar to other employment claims.
 Learn more about how wrongful termination lawyer Adam Kielich can demand justice and help you recover for your losses.